wenzhixin/bootstrap-table/site/docs/api/table-options.md

 - **Detail:**

-  Indicate which field is an identity field.
+  Indicate which field will be used as checkbox/radiobox value, its the counterpart to [selectItemName](https://bootstrap-table.com/docs/api/table-options/#selectitemname).

 - **Default:** `undefined`